antoinesylvia/Autoplex-Cluster/general_apps_info/readme.md

   - Note: At the Nginx level, users can add a rule to only allow inbound traffic from known Cloudflare IPs.
 This can also be done more effectively at the router level instead if the feature is available.
   - Note: At the Cloudflare level, ensure Authenticated Origin Pulls is enabled.
 Helps validate traffic hitting a user's orgin server is coming 1st from Cloudflare (using a TLS cert)
 -----------------------------
-AirDC++ is an easy to use client for Advanced Direct Connect and Direct Connect networks.
+AirDC++: Client for Advanced Direct Connect and Direct Connect networks.
  - https://github.com/gangefors/docker-airdcpp-webclient
  - image: gangefors/airdcpp-webclient